elmin1999/first-repo/readme.md

-hello thiz is my file github repo i love python
+hello this is my file github repo i love python